RosenDobrev10/Counter/README.md

 # Counter
-Simple counter starting from 0 to -Infinity or +Infinity
+Simple counter starting from 0 to -Infinity♾ or +Infinity♾

 Click here for a quick test -> https://Counter.rosendobrev10.repl.co